libis/dataverse_api/README.md

 ## Dataverse::Dataverse

-The class that captures the api dealing with dataverses.
+The class that captures the api dealing with Dataverse collections.

-### Accessing an existing dataverse
+### Accessing an existing Dataverse collection

-You can create a new instance by supplying the id or alias of an existing dataverse to the constructor:
+You can create a new instance by supplying the id or alias of an existing Dataverse collection to the constructor:

 ```ruby
 Dataverse::Dataverse.id('my_dataverse')
 # => #<Dataverse::Dataverse:0x0...>
 ```

-You can pass the value ':root' or use the #root class method if you want to access the root dataverse.
+You can pass the value ':root' or use the #root class method if you want to access the Dataverse root collection.

 ```ruby
 Dataverse::Dataverse.id(':root') == Dataverse::Dataverse.root
 # => true
 ```

-### Creating a new dataverse
+### Creating a new Dataverse collection

-To create a new dataverse, you should first open an instance for the parent dataverse, then call the #create method on it, supplying either a Hash, a file name or a JSON string.
+To create a new Dataverse collection, you should first open an instance for the parent Dataverse collection, then call the #create method on it, supplying either a Hash, a file name or a JSON string.

 ```ruby
 parent_dv = Dataverse::Dataverse.id('parent_dv')